 Hemi pulled the levers in reverse order from before to disengage the drive from the diesel and re-engage the electric motor.
 Unlike the diesel, the electric motor did not have to be started, of course.
 Shakes just pushed the throttle forward and the much softer hum of the electric drive motor increased in pitch along with the slight sense of acceleration.

 Hemi stepped forward and powered up the passive sonar unit.
 He lifted the headset from the welded steel peg from which it hung and put it on.
 He listened to the quiet ocean around them.
 He could not hear the Prospect at all—Percy must be running very slowly.
-But swinging the mics around he found the Grackle easily—a few nautical miles off to the west of the Gnat.
+But swinging the mics around, he found the Grackle easily—a few nautical miles off to the west of the Gnat.
 Even though the pursuing sub had to be much further away than the Prospect, and even though they were running submerged on electric motors, the Grackle was running fast enough to be easily tracked.
 They did not care who knew where they were.

 It took Hemi about fifteen minutes of listening to get a grasp on the situation.
 The Grackle had given up the pursuit of the Gnat, probably not long after Shakes and Hemi had started the engines.
 Hemi assumed they had quickly realized the Gnat was once again playing a decoy.
 But the Gnat’s run had apparently thrown just enough confusion into the water for the Grackle to have lost their bead on the Prospect.
 They had taken up a search pattern again, and Hemi tracked them turning through a multi-mile diameter circle as they looked for the Prospect.
 They were pinging regularly, so if Percy was moving, there was a good chance they would find the Prospect soon.